Ryan McMahon Player Props: Rockies vs. Braves

 Ryan McMahon At The Plate

-- McMahon has 68 hits and an OBP of .352 to go with a slugging percentage of .494.
-All three of those stats are tops among Colorado hitters this season.
+- McMahon leads Colorado with 68 hits and a team-best slugging percentage of .494.

-- Among the qualified hitters, he ranks 55th in batting average, while his on-base percentage ranks 42nd and he is 25th in slugging.
+- Among the qualified batters, he ranks 57th in batting average, while his on-base percentage ranks 43rd and he is 24th in slugging.

-- McMahon will look to extend his eight-game hitting streak.
-He's batting .412 with one homer in his last games.
+- McMahon enters this game on a eight-game hitting streak.
+In his last games, he's hitting .412 with one homer.

-- In 37.3% of his games this season, McMahon has driven in at least one run.
-In seven of those games (10.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.
+- In 37.3% of his games this year, McMahon has had at least one RBI.
+He's picked up more than one in 10.4% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.